Michael Jackson: Final years, financial problems, Thriller 25 and This Is It (2005–2009)

 In mid-2006, Jackson moved to Grouse Lodge, a residential recording studio near Rosemount, County Westmeath, Ireland.
-There, he began work on a new album with the American producers will.i.am and Rodney Jenkins.
+There, he began work on a new album with the American producers will.i.am and Rodney Jerkins.
 That November, Jackson invited an Access Hollywood camera crew into the studio in Westmeath.
-On November 15, Jackson briefly joined in on a performance of "We Are the World" at the World Music Awards in London, his last public performance, and accepted the Diamond Award for sales of 100 million records.
-He returned to the US in December, settling in Las Vegas.
+He briefly joined a performance of "We Are the World" at the World Music Awards in London, which served as his last public performance, and accepted the Diamond Award for sales of 100 million records.
+Jackson returned to the US in December, settling in Las Vegas.
 That month, he attended James Brown's funeral in Augusta, Georgia, where he gave a eulogy calling Brown his greatest inspiration.